Dynamics of geodesics, and Maass cusp forms: Geometric and spectral sides of the modular surface

 \subsection{Geometric entity: geodesics.}

 Just as in the case of the torus, the `geometric entities' for the modular surface are the periodic geodesics and their lengths.
-A geodesic on $X$ is the image under the projection map
+A geodesic on~$X$ is the image under the projection map~$\pi\colon\h\to X$ of a geodesic on~$\h$, as illustrated in Figure~\ref{fig:modgeod}.